Removing Installing Light Seals

 Installing light seals requires patience and with detailed USCamera professional instructions, it could not be much easier.

-Some customers started a business by installing light seals in friends’ cameras and as they gained experience, they started servicing equipment for stores in their area.
+Some customers started a new business by installing light seals in friends’ cameras and as they gained experience, they started servicing equipment for stores in their area.
 Others purchased collectible equipment needing seals at bargain prices and are able to replace the seals then re-sell the equipment for a profit.

 Do be realistic, open your camera and look at the door channels on the body.
 Most channels are less than 2 mm wide and you will be working with 2 foam strips to fit in those channels.
 Also, the door hinge seals and mirror cushions are other seals you will likely replace when installing one of our kits.